-This one-week immersion program at the Rutgers-Newark Campus is an exciting opportunity for you to refine your jazz technique, grow your confidence and build community with other aspiring performers who identify as female or non-binary.
-You’ll work side by side with professional jazz artists in individual lessons, small ensemble work and industry panel discussions.
-You’ll also take day trips to landmark jazz institutions and showcase what you’ve learned in a final performance.
+This one-week immersion program is an exciting opportunity for you to refine your jazz technique, grow your confidence and build community with other aspiring performers who identify as female or non-binary.
+You’ll work with professional jazz artists in individual lessons, small ensemble work and industry panel discussions.

 Led by Artistic Director Regina Carter and joining her are past Master Class faculty including Allison Miller, Bruce Williams, Carla Cook, Ellen Rowe, Stefon Harris, and Marion Hayden!